GJKrupa/pi-activity-ligh/README.md

 # Raspberry Pi Activity Light Shim

 Microcontroller shim that makes an external activity light more visible.
 When using a GPIO to drive the activity light on a Raspberry Pi instead of the on-board LED, a lot of the activity is too brief for a standard LED to illuminate fully making it appear inactive.
 This project adds a microcontroller shim that ensures any SD card activity will result in the LED illuminating for long enough to be clearly visible.
-After some experimentation I found that a minimum time of 50ms was an ideal compromise between visibility and being able to maintain a nice flickery effect that looks like a drive activity indicator from a floppy or hard disk rive.
+After some experimentation I found that a minimum time of 50ms was an ideal compromise between visibility and being able to maintain a nice flickery effect that looks like a drive activity indicator from a floppy or hard disk drive.

 ## Requirements